braze-inc/chatgpt-apps-braze-integration/README.md

 1. Click on your account on the bottom left and go to Settings
 2. Go to the Apps & Connectors section
   - If you have not already done so, enable Developer Mode by scrolling to the bottom of this section and clicking on `Advanced settings`
+  - If you do not see a separate section for Apps on this panel, Apps may not be enabled for your account
 3. Click Create at the top right and enter the name, the `ngrok` URL provided by the command above, and use no authentication

 ### Use the app